 An artist slowly goes insane while struggling to pay his bills, work on his paintings, and care for his two female roommates, which leads him taking to the streets of New York after dark and randomly killing derelicts with a power drill.

 Strippers in Manhattan are being stalked and maimed by a psycho-killer.
 A conflicted ex-boxer-turned-talent-manager and his business partner and friend, who represent some of the girls, set out to find him before he strikes again.

 Billy Dee Williams,

 A debauched Hollywood movie actor tries to piece together one wild night in Miami years earlier which remains a drug-induced blur, and soon finds out that some questions about his past are best left unanswered.

 In Manhattan, Thana is a timid and mute woman that works as a seamstress in the fashion industry and spends most of her idle time at home.
 One night, she gets raped in an alley while going back home after hours and when she arrives at home, she gets raped again by another criminal.
 However, she reacts and bludgeons the assaulter to his death with a flatiron.
 The disturbed Thana loses her sanity and uses a .45 caliber pistol to shoot men on the streets of New York.
 She dresses suggestively and roams the dark streets alone, wreaking vengeance upon anyone who tries to take advantage of her.
 Eventually, her secret life overflows into her regular life in the fashion industry.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

-In the scene in which Thana flees with her neighbor's dog, a red truck is seen circulating in the street, on whose front the name Ferrara is written.
+In the scene in which Thana escapes with her neighbor's dog, a red truck is seen circulating on the street, on whose front the name Ferrara is written.
 See more »

 Was this review helpful to you?